taotao6688/cloud30_cookbooks/Biginsights2.1.2/README.md

 ### SSH Authentication
 - Please make sure you are able to login to target node with command :  ssh root@<target_node_name> and vice versa.
 It is necessary that both nodes (Chef Server node & target node) must be able to login with SSH without password.
 Do not proceed if this is not working.

+- User can use following steps to configure SSH authentication on chef server & target node
+	- As root, run command : ssh-keygen
+	- Proceed with steps
+	- As root, run commmand : ssh-copy-id -i root@ip_address where ip_address is node where you want to login without password
+	- Verify ssh root@<target_node_name>

 ### Space Required